polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

    return:x:-/*
 ```

-If you want to restrict the columns returned, simply add them up as columns into your SQL.
+If you want to control the columns returned, simply add them up as columns into your SQL.

 ## Semantic SQL